 - In some circumstances, a borrower may choose to make additional payments on their car loan, over and above the scheduled monthly payments.
 This is permitted with Secured and Unsecured Personal Car Loans and most commercial finance facilities.
 Making extra payments is less commonly found regarding business vehicle finance.

 - An individual may make extra payments when they have additional funds.
 By making extra payments, the total amount outstanding is reduced and the loan.
-If the borrower maintains the established payment schedule in addition to making extra payments, then the loan would be finalised before the fixed term ends.
+If the borrower maintains the established payment schedule in addition to making extra payments, then the loan will be finalised before the fixed term ends.

 - The outcome of making additional payments is a saving on the total interest payable on the loan but break fees would apply.
 Interest on consumer loans is calculated at the daily interest rate and then charged against the loan monthly.
 So any additional payments made in a month would affect a reduction in overall interest.